This post may contain affiliate links. Please read our disclosure policy.

 A wooden spoon serving a piece of zucchini casserole

-While you might think of zucchini most often as a straight-forward side dish (like Easy Sautéed Zucchini or Roasted Zucchini) this recipe proves that when you give it the cheesy holiday treatment usually reserved for Healthy Green Bean Casserole, delicious things happen.
+• A Fancier Way to Enjoy Zucchini.
+While you might think of zucchini most often as a straight-forward side dish (like Easy Sautéed Zucchini or Roasted Zucchini) this recipe (and Zucchini Pie) proves that when you give it the cheesy holiday treatment usually reserved for Healthy Green Bean Casserole, delicious things happen.

-• It uses a full two pounds of zucchini, making zucchini casserole an excellent thing to do with the extra zucchini you will inevitably have around this summer.
+• Uses LOTS of Zucchini.
+This casserole uses a full two pounds of zucchini, making it an excellent thing to do with the extra squash you will inevitably have on your hands in the summer if you’re a gardener.
+(Maybe with Healthy Zucchini Muffins and Zucchini Brownies for dessert?)

 The best zucchini casserole with panko topping